Community Engagement for Environmental Literacy, Improved Resilience, and Decision-Making

 Sunday, June 11

-Applications open now!
+Applications now closed.
 Explore potential vulnerabilities arising from sea level rise and extreme precipitation; discuss potential strategies for addressing these threats; and make recommendations for increasing Boston’s community resilience.